mchenggit/kabanero-event/architecture/README.md

 The first application is an external facing UI application in the namespace ui-prod.
 Its image is in the ui-prod namespace, and named ui.
 It depends on the service svc-a, and another service svc-b.

 The second application is a microservice svc-a that is deployed in namespace a-prod.
-Its image is in the internal production repsitory, and in the namespace a-prod.
+Its image is in the internal production repository, and in the namespace a-prod.
 This is a standalone shared service that may be called by other applications as well.

 The third and final application is a microservice svc-b.
 It is deployed in the namespace b-prod, with a corresponding images svc-b, and helper-b.
 The pod for svc-b runs both images svc-b and helper-b.

 ### Usage Scenarios for ui

-The `UI` application example is meant as a continuous deployment sample, where code in the `master` branch is always ready to ship.
+The `UI` application example is meant as a continuous deployment sample, where code in the `master` branch is always ready to deploy.
 It follows a true cloud-native development process:
 -  It uses Github or Github Enterprise as the source repository.
+- It uses the Github branching strategy:
   - Developers are required to create branches for all source code changes.
   - A pull request requires the following status checks before code may be merged back to `master`:
      - code review
      - test build
 - A test build is triggered automatically for each pull request, and whenever a new commit is added to the pull request.
 Developer is not allowed to merge code without code review and successful test build.
+- The test build also runs automated tests.
 - Developers use Appsody on their local machines as development environment.
+- Additional manual exploratory testing may be performed with the latest application deployed to the `ui-test` namespace.

 The pipeline is shown below:

 ![UI Pipeline](UIPipeline.jpg)

-**TBD:** We also need a pipeline to build the `master` branch.
-This will be added later.

 #### Usage Scenario for Devops/Solution Architect